12-Day Storybook Romania

 Accommodation: Casa de Oaspeti (or similar)

-This afternoon is all about rubbing shoulders with royalty.
+Today is all about rubbing shoulders with royalty.
 You’ll pit stop for an afternoon coffee at King Charles country home here in the small town of Viscri where he frequently comes to escape his kingly duties.
-Tonight is a special stay in Vlad Dracula’s hometown.
-You’ll be catching some zzz’s in a 300-year-old Saxon mansion with all the charm and grandeur to match!

 Accommodation: Sighișoara Hotel 3 (or similar)